 Your child may experience progressive muscle weakness over a period of one to three weeks.
 The full extent of the weakness can last up to one to two months with slow improvement thereafter and an anticipated full recovery at most one to two years after diagnosis.
 The symptoms of Guillain-Barré syndrome may resemble other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 How is Guillain-Barré syndrome diagnosed?

 The diagnosis of GBS is made after the sudden onset of specific symptoms and after diagnostic testing.
 During a physical examination, your child's doctor will obtain a complete medical history of your child, and may also ask if there is a family history of any medical problems.

 Diagnostic tests that may be performed to confirm the diagnosis of Guillain-Barré syndrome may include the following:

-Electromyogram (EMG).
-A test that measures the electrical activity of a muscle or a group of muscles.
-An EMG can detect abnormal electrical muscle activity due to diseases and neuromuscular conditions.
+Electromyogram (EMG) and nerve conduction studies (NCS).
+A test that measures the electrical activity of a muscle or a group of muscles, and the nerves.
+An EMG/NCS can detect abnormal electrical nerve and muscle activity due to diseases and neuromuscular conditions.

 Specific treatment for Guillain-Barré syndrome will be determined by your child's doctor based on: